The way we are raised, our family values and our childhood roles and experiences create a huge impact on our future lives and relationships.

 10. The clown’s job is to keep things at home light and funny by making jokes and distracting others (usually one or both parents) from feelings of sadness, depression, or grief.

 11. The hero makes good grades, excels at sports, gets elected to student council and in obvious ways is a credit to the family.
-There is, however, a serious downside to this role that involves feelings of loneliness, guilt, insecurity, all of which are intensified by the obligation to rescue the rest of the family from painful feelings that they are unable or unwilling to face.
+There is, however, a serious downside to this type of childhood roles that involves feelings of loneliness, guilt, insecurity, all of which are intensified by the obligation to rescue the rest of the family from painful feelings that they are unable or unwilling to face.
 The hero often feels that she can never do enough to be truly loved.